Palais Galliera, a duchess’ palace

 This architectural style was highly popular in the late 19th century!

-Dominique Faccina created the stunning mosaics of the floors and cupolas.
+Dominique Faccina created the stunning floor and cupolas’ mosaic.

 The mansion main facade’s is adorned with elegant statues.